PhoenixARC/Minecraft-SPRX/README.md

 Main script is `Freecraft.cpp`

 # features
-The menu can be opened with Square and L1, and can be customized in `MenuBase.cpp` This is **NOT** a complete build, and does not come with functionality such as:
+The menu can be opened with Square and L1, and can be customized in `MenuBase.cpp`\n This is **NOT** a complete build, and does not come with functionality such as:
 |Features